AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Results

-The results comparing the performance of Tutors and Prolific participants across different task conditions are presented in Figure \ref{fig:correct_percentage} and Table \ref{tab:performance_result}.
+The results comparing the performance of Tutors and Prolific participants across different task conditions are presented in \autoref{fig:correct_percentage} and \autoref{tab:performance_result}.
 We first conducted a 2-way ANOVA to compare how different groups of participants perform with and without AI.
-The analysis revealed a significant \textbf{main effect of AI assistance} (\( F(1, 471) = 6.83, p = .009, \eta_p^2 = .014 \)), indicating that participants using AI performed significantly better than those without AI.
-Moreover, there was a significant \textbf{main effect of group} (\( F(1, 471) = 5.34, p = .021, \eta_p^2 = .011 \)), indicating that participants from Prolific have better overall performance compared to experienced tutors.
+The analysis revealed a \textbf{significant main effect of AI assistance} (\( F(1, 471) = 6.83, p = .009, \eta_p^2 = .014 \)), indicating that participants using AI performed significantly better than those without AI.
+Moreover, there was a \textbf{significant main effect of group} (\( F(1, 471) = 5.34, p = .021, \eta_p^2 = .011 \)), indicating that participants from Prolific have better overall performance compared to experienced tutors.
 The interaction effect between AI assistance and group was not significant (\( F(1, 471) = 0.91, p = .341, \eta_p^2 = .002 \)).

-We then conducted a comparison of repeated measures in terms of the presence of \textit{Text Reasoning} and \textit{Inline Highlighting}.
+We then conducted a comparison of repeated measures in terms of the presence of \textit{Text Reasoning} and \textit{Inline Highlighting} while the AI label is always present.
 The results showed no significant main effects or interactions.

-When further comparing performance between different groups of users in different conditions, as shown in Table \ref{tab:performance_result}, we found that under the conditions of \textbf{Inline Highlighting, Highlighting + Text Reasoning}, and for overall average, the Prolific group significantly outperformed the Tutor group.
+When further comparing performance between the two groups across conditions, as shown in \autoref{tab:performance_result}, we found that under the conditions of \textbf{Inline Highlighting, Highlighting + Reasoning}, and for \textbf{overall average}, the Prolific group significantly outperformed the Tutor group.
 The Prolific group also marginally significantly outperformed the Tutor group in the AI Label Only case.
-However, under the \textbf{conditions without any AI suggestions} and with \textbf{only Text Reasoning} explanations, the two groups had no significant difference in performance.
+However, under the conditions \textbf{without any AI suggestions} and with \textbf{only Text Reasoning} explanations, the two groups had no significant difference.

-\subsection{Time Spent Comparison}
+\subsection{Time Spent comparison}